arnrdn/capstone-summit/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these steps:

 1. Click the green "Code" button
 2. Click the "Download ZIP" button